domesticdingo/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model, an interface that represents HTML documents

 2. What is an event?

+An event is some sort of action taken by a user or web browser, such as interacting with a piece of the site with their mouse or resizing their window.

 3. What is an event listener?

+A piece of code that is paying attention for a particular event, that will fire off an action once that event happens.

 4. Why would we convert a NodeList into an Array?

+If you wanted certain nodes in the list to have a particular action, you could do arr[x] to change something.

 5. What is a component?

+A custom reusable element

 ### Git Set up